Convert RTF to TXT

 Practical Examples

-Input RTF file (document.rtf):
+Input RTF file (report.rtf):

 {\rtf1\ansi\deff0